AS 2019 draws to a close, it’s time to reflect on the past 12 months in Suffolk football.

 A successful Awards Night was staged at Portman Road in October, with winners of The FA & McDonald’s Grassroots Football Awards, Groundsman of the Year winners, and recipients of the Referee Long Service Awards being honoured.

-Lowestoft Referee Keith Howlett was presented with an FA 50-Year Long Service Award – one of seven to be presented over the course of the year.
+Lowestoft Referee Keith Howlett received an FA 50-Year Long Service Award – one of seven to be presented over the course of the year.

 The others were former Suffolk referee, referee developer and Suffolk FA Chair George Whight, former Whitton United player, manager and Suffolk FA Life Member Maurice Lowe, SIL Chairman Keith Norton, Long Melford FC Secretary Richard Powell, Framlingham Town FC Life Vice President Keith Whatling, and AFC Sudbury stalwart Mike Ford .